Migrate a Single Cluster from ZooKeeper to KRaft

-This topic describes how to migrate your Confluent Platform deployment from ZooKeeper to KRaft by using Confluent for Kubernetes.
-The migration supports Confluent Platform version 7.6 and later.
+This topic explains how to migrate your Confluent Platform deployment from ZooKeeper to KRaft by using Confluent for Kubernetes.

 Tip